bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 TSM has a set of [Guiding Principles](https://mining.ca/download/36658/), which all participating members must commit to.
 These [Guiding Principles](https://mining.ca/download/36658/), address the expectation of its members towards adopting social, economic and environmental practices that align with the priorities and values of their communities of interest.

-### Key Roles

-*  **Governing Authority**: MAC is the TSM governing authority.
-Additionally, MAC will train and setup new members to report their TSM scores using an [online portal]( https://mining.ca/towards-sustainable-mining/submit-tsm-data/).
-If a member struggles to achieve acceptable TSM scores, MAC will assist them in adopting the necessary operational change to improve the TSM scores of these members.

-*  **Credential Holders**: MAC members are the credential holders.
-New MAC members have three years to start publicly reporting, allowing time to train employees for full implementation.
-Once trained, MAC members must annually self-assess their performance against all indicators under the TSM protocols using the rating system (see Section: “Key Processes”).

-*  **Verification Service Provider (VSP)**: Independent third-party verifiers act as auditors that validate self-assessed TSM scores.
-Every three years, a trusted VSP critically reviews a company’s self-assessments to determine if there is adequate evidence to support the performance ratings reported.
-A list of trusted VSP can be found [here](https://mining.ca/wp-content/uploads/dlm_uploads/2022/03/2022-March-Verifier-List.pdf).

-### Key Processes
-All members of MAC must adhere to the TSM reporting requirements:

-* Self-assessed TSM performance indicators must be reported to MAC annually.
-Amendments to this requirement are offered to high TSM performers and described in the [TSM Primer]( https://mining.ca/wp-content/uploads/dlm_uploads/2021/04/TSM-Primer-English.pdf) under the section labelled “Optional Reporting and Verification Process”

-* Every three years, a Verification Service Provider (VSP) critically reviews a company’s self-assessments to determine if there is adequate evidence to support the performance ratings reported.
-A list of VSP is provided [here]( https://github.com/bcgov/bc-vcpedia/wiki/www.mining.ca/towardssustainable-mining)

-* In the year of external verification, a company’s CEO, or equivalent, is required to submit a letter to MAC that confirms the external verification has been conducted in accordance with the Terms of Reference for VSPs.

-* Each year, MAC’s independent COI Panel selects a sample of companies to present and discuss their TSM results

-* Each member assigns a senior employee as an Initiative Leader.
-This person is responsible for coordinating and leading the implementation of TSM within the company and typically has a direct reporting relationship with the company’s Board representative.
-The General Requirements section is reserved for policies that apply generally to the Governance Framework as a whole and not just in the context of a particular controlled document.

-* All articles concerning ESG data must not sold to third parties.
-All governing parties shall implement responsible use policies that apply to ESG recording.

-* Mines must identify themselves using high assurance verifiable credentials when submitting information related to ESG

 ## 1.10.
 General Requirements